"

 Here is a summary showing what motion is allowed by that type of constraint:

-Typically reaction forces are either as follows: a pinned and a fixed reaction force together (1 reaction force + 2 reaction forces = 3 restraints) or a fixed beam (2 reaction forces and 1 moment = 3 restraints).
+Typically, reaction forces are either as follows: a roller and a pinned reaction force together (1 reaction force + 2 reaction forces = 3 restraints) or a fixed beam (2 reaction forces and 1 moment = 3 restraints).

 The information shown here is to model 2d situations.
 We don’t get into 3d problems in this statics course, needless to say, there are more reaction forces and moments involved in 3-dimentsions instead of 2 dimensions.
 The following section provides a second explanation on reactions & supports: